 One Community, Varied Lineage

 Embracing Simplicity Contemplative Order

-Sharing her deep interest, practice and study of the early teachings of the Buddha, Christie was ordained a Dharmacharya (Minister) in October 2016 by Venerables Pannavati and Pannadipa.
-Christie is a contemplative spiritual director, licensed professional counselor in MS and TN, and is the author of Accepting Your Resurrection.
+Trusting the path of deep interest, study and practice of the early teachings of the Buddha, Christie was ordained Acharya Passatininna in October 2016 by Venerables Pannavati and Pannadipa.
+Rev. Christie is a contemplative spiritual director, licensed professional counselor in MS and TN, and the author of Accepting Your Resurrection.
 Her training since 1985 has included 11th Step, contemplative Christian, & Buddhist practices, leading to the Dharmacharya Path.
 Her chief interests are to help bring clarity where there is confusion and to help practitioners learn to be good friends to themselves and to the world.
-You can hear her on the Deep South Dharma podcast or read her articles on Dharma and well-being at Medium
+You can finder her on Insight Timer, the Deep South Dharma podcast or read her articles on Dharma and well-being at Medium